hensyou/cf-micro-service-architecture/labs/lab2/README.md

 ## Adding Flyway

-The way we have been working is not reccomended when you need tighter control over the schema or need to manage applications updates with  a change to the DB.
+The way we have been working is not recommended when you need tighter control over the schema or need to manage application updates with a change to the DB.
 To deal with this we will add Flyway.

 ### Add the flyway dependancy